dreamcatcher-tech/network/ideas/Interpulse/Protocol/React hooks for Side Effects.md

 ```

 So the entire host should be a single covenant that includes some side effects that expect to boot up with network level access.
 The network covenant could detect if it is inside a chain or a computer, and act accordingly, which would be useful for testing and replay purposes.

+## `useRef()` during replay
+Sometimes we need to keep some piece of context around that was generated inside a side effect, such as a handle on a network card.
+This is difficult to replay as the context is entirely a side effect.
+To solve this and allow replay we could cause all `useRef()` access in a proxy, so that any interactions with this ref would be logged and so a validator could replay the chain without having the side effect context.
+This proxy behaviour could be turned off in the options for the effect, if performance matters more than replay.